aws-samples/cfn101-workshop/content/basics/operations/troubleshooting-provisioning-errors/index.md

       Value: !GetAtt SourceQueue.QueueName
 ```

 * Save your changes to the file.
+Next,

-Next, [update your stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) by using the AWS CloudFormation Console.
+[update your stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) by using the AWS CloudFormation Console using the same procedure you followed in previous step to update stack.
 When you do so, choose **Replace current template** in **Prepare template**, and upload the template you just updated.
 In the **Configure stack options** page, the **Preserve successfully provisioned resources** option should still be selected.
 * The stack update operation will fail: when you look into the **Resources** tab for your stack, you should see that one of the two new resources has been created successfully, and the other new one should be in a `CREATE_FAILED` status instead.
 * Troubleshoot and fix the error in the snippet you pasted into your template.
 * Resume the stack update: verify your stack will be in the `UPDATE_COMPLETE` status, and the resource that was previously in the `CREATE_FAILED` status will be in a `CREATE_COMPLETE` status.